RimshaKanwal0/-simple-encryption/README.md

 ## Decryption
 Decryption reverses this process, converting ciphertext back into plaintext using the appropriate key and algorithm.

+## Substitution Cipher
+The encryption technique used in the provided code is a simple form of Substitution Cipher:

+- In the `encryption` function, each character of the plaintext is substituted with a character whose ASCII value is increased by the length of the password.
+- In the `decryption` function, the opposite process occurs, where each character of the encrypted text is substituted back to its original value by subtracting the length of the password.

 ## Types of Encryption:

 1) Symmetric Encryption: